 They are organizations developed by groups of humans, and we can develop them any way we want.
 Some groups of humans prefer harsh and unyielding governments, others prefer looser types.
 Sometimes a group changes its mind and overthrows one form to get another.

 The concept is dangerous

-because "rights" have turned out to be a wonderful tool for the black-robed Soviet mass-murderers.
+because "rights" have turned out to be a wonderful tool for the black-robed mass-murderers.
 Any time they want to slaughter babies or bomb Christians, they just invent a "right" and nobody has the fucking guts to tell them NO!